-When someone is dubbed a visionary, we tend to attribute it to bleeding-edge thinking or a knack for big ideas.
-Truth be told, visionaries share a number of characteristics such as openness, imagination, persistence and conviction.
+When someone is dubbed a visionary, we tend to attribute it to leading-edge thinking or a propensity for big ideas.
+Truth be told, visionaries share a number of characteristics, such as openness, imagination, persistence and conviction.

 Getting people on board with your vision is a critical component to keeping the organization moving forward and ensuring the success of any large-scale change effort.

 P. Erik Gundersen, superintendent for the Pascack Valley Regional High School District in Montvale, New Jersey, knows from experience what it takes to lead change.
-Eleven years ago, as a science supervisor, he was active in the effort to transform the district to a 1:1 computing environment.
+Fifteen years ago, as a science supervisor, he was active in the effort to transform the district to a 1:1 environment.
 He watched firsthand as the superintendent successfully created a shared vision among teachers, students, parents and community groups.

 Today, he and colleague Barry Bachenheimer, regional director of curriculum, instruction and assessment for the district, continue to see strong support for their initiatives.